 The secret to overcoming insomnia is to transform the way you relate to your thoughts and emotions when in bed.
 Fighting them doesn’t work and only feeds the problem.
 Instead we need to develop a friendly and non-reactive relationship with our thoughts.
+This is what allows intrusive thoughts to subside so you can get to sleep.
 This is part of the highly effective approach of Mindfulness Therapy for Insomnia.

 GO TO MY CONTACT PAGE FOR DETAILS